jeffomatic/shavaluator-js/README.md

 // 1.
 Initialize a shavaluator with a Redis client var shavaluator = new Shavaluator(redis);

 // 2.
-Load a series of named Lua scripts into the shavaluator. shavaluator.load({
+Add a series of named Lua scripts to the shavaluator. shavaluator.add({
   delequal:
     " \
     if redis.call('GET', KEYS[1]) == ARGV[1] then \